-1.4 AUTHORSHIP
+1.4 Authorship

 This SMP has been prepared by Whitney Heiniger (NGH Senior Environmental Consultant) and Jane Love (NGH Environmental Management Technical Lead).
 Whitney Heiniger holds a Bachelor of Marine Biology, Honours in Environmental Science and Graduate Certificate in Environmental Management and over 5 years' professional experience in construction environmental management.
 Whitney is also a Certified Professional in Erosion and Sediment Control In-Training (CPESC-IT 9698).
-Jane Love holds a Bachelor of Environmental Science, Master of Environmental Management and has over 13 years' professional experience in environmental science and management.
+Jane Love holds a Bachelor of Environmental Science,

+Master of Environmental Management and has over 13 years' professional experience in environmental science and management.

-CVs for these qualified and experienced authors will be provided to DPE with submission of this plan.
+CVs for these qualified and experienced authors will be provided to DPE (now referred to as NSW Department of Planning Housing and Infrastructure DPHI) with submission of this plan.
 If CVs have not been provided, please contact:

-- Transgrid Senior Project Manager Andrew Buttigieg (andrew.buttigieg@transgrid.com.au); or - UGL Project Manager Tim McCarthy (tim.mccarthy@ugllimited.com).
+- Transgrid Senior Project Manager Andrew Buttigieg (andrew.buttigieg@transgrid.com.au); or - UGL Project Manager Louis Linde (louis.linde@ugllimited.com). - UGL/CPB Project Director Tim Burns (tim.burns@hljv.com.au